 The second reason is because it is the most versatile recipe ever.

-I believe he got the recipe from a restaurant here in Portland, but I can never remember where it was.
-As far as I know, the original version is very basic and just includes pasta, prosciutto, onion, garlic, egg, pepper, and Parmesan cheese.
-That’s the version that I’m sharing here with you, but I also have lots of experience with substitutions in this recipe.
+This recipe version is very basic and just includes pasta, prosciutto, onion, garlic, egg, pepper, and Parmesan cheese.
+But, I also have lots of experience with substitutions in this recipe.

-Seriously, you guys… once you know the basic method of this pasta it will become your go-to “Oh, crap, what are we going to have for dinner tonight?” recipe.
+Seriously, you guys… once you know the basic method of this best pasta dish it will become your go-to “What are we going to have for dinner tonight?” recipe.

 You can lighten it up by using whole wheat pasta and egg beaters, or make it more decadent by adding a creamy cheese like Gruyere or Fontina.
 It’s really the most versatile pasta recipe of all time.